LukasForst/fides/README.md

 Global Trust Model for P2P Intrusion Prevention System (IDS/IPS).
 Named after [Fides](https://en.wikipedia.org/wiki/Fides_(deity)) - goddess of trust and good faith.
 The repository is a mono repo for my diploma thesis on CTU.
-You can find generated PDF [here](assets/thesis.pdf).

 ## Repository